mattjgalloway/MJGHTTPRequest/README.markdown

 ## How to use

-### Adding MJGHTTPRequest to your project ###

-All you need to do to get started is to add everything in the `Source` folder to your project.

-### Subclassing MJGHTTPRequest ###

-We will assume there is a HTTP API which is based at http://api.example.com/v1/ which has the following methods:
+As an example, we will assume there is a HTTP API which is based at http://api.example.com/v1/ which has the following methods:

 `search` - takes a single paramter `term` and returns an array of results.
 Result will be found in under the key `results` in the returned object.